 A karahi is a moderately spiced curry with spice levels similar to tikka masala.
 Usually, green chilies are added in karahi in the end for spicy touch and tempting aroma.

-While Karahi vessel is absolutely essential for getting that restaurant like taste in Karahi curry.
-If you don't have a wok or karahi then look for wide-based and thick bottomed vessels like a fry pan that can help you sear easily, but I highly recommend making this recipe in a traditional Karahi.
+While Karahi vessel is absolutely essential for getting that restaurant-like taste in Karahi curry.
+If you don't have a wok or karahi then look for wide-based and thick bottomed vessels like a frying pan that can help you sear easily, but I highly recommend making this recipe in a traditional Karahi.

 How to make Pakistani chicken Karahi?